aerobounce/Sublime-Swift-Format/README.md

     "swiftformat_bin_path": "swiftformat",
-    "format_on_save": true,         // Invoke "Swift Format: Format" command on save "format_selection_only": false, // Entire file will be used if no selection available "scroll_to_error_point": true,  // Scroll to the point error occured
+    "format_on_save": true,         // Invoke "Swift Format: Format" command on save "format_selection_only": false, // Entire file will be used if no selection available "scroll_to_error_point": true,  // Scroll to the point syntax error occured

     /*
         SwiftFormat Options